satandyh/openvas-docker/README.md

 1. use CentOS as base image
 2. install openvas and necessary dependensies
 3. copy configs for openvas components
   3.1 redis
-3.2 openvas-scanner
-3.3 openvas-manager
+  3.2 openvas-manager
-3.4 gsad
+  3.3 gsad
-3.5 crontab
+  3.4 crontab
 4. copy CA to volume on host machine

 # some description for install and connect master part